Skip to content

 The game should plan for a broader family set than the original sketch.
 See monster-families.md for the full family plan.

-For a two-region launch, activate at least ten families and target around sixty distinct enemies so repeat expeditions do not become stale too quickly.
+For the single-region Frontier Marches launch centered on Trevalkaan, activate at least six families and target around thirty distinct enemies so repeat expeditions do not become stale too quickly.
+See launch-bestiary-plan.md for the exact counts.

 Each family should branch into regional variants so players learn both broad category and local behavior.